paquettm/420-302-VA_A24/LABS/LAB4B_Python_and MQTT.md

 ```

 **Python MQTT Publisher:**
-1. On another Raspberry Pi terminal (or via SSH), create and open a Python script for publishing MQTT messages.
+1. On another Raspberry Pi terminal (or via a new SSH), create and open a Python script for publishing MQTT messages.
 Use the `nano` text editor or your preferred text editor.
 ```bash
 nano mqtt_publisher.py
 ```